QuSpin/QuSpin/README.md

 dynamic_list=[[opstr_1,[indx_11,...,indx_1n],func_1,func_1_args],...]
 ```

-The wrapper accesses custom fortran libraries which calculates the action of each operator string on the states of the manybody S<sup>z</sup> basis.
+The wrapper accesses custom cython libraries which calculates the action of each operator string on the states of the manybody S<sup>z</sup> basis.
 This data is then stored as a Scipy sparse csr_matrix.

 example, transverse field ising model with time dependent field for L=10 chain: